-OFFSITE SUBJECT SPECIALIST’S UNDERGRADUATE DEGREE PROGRAM COMPLIANCE ASSESSMENT FORM
+OFFSITE SUBJECT SPECIALIST’S DUAL DEGREE PROGRAMS COMPLIANCE ASSESSMENT FORM

 Instructions

-The following Offsite Subject Specialist Compliance Assessment Form is for Undergraduate degree programs only.
+The following Offsite Subject Specialist Compliance Assessment Form is for Dual Degree programs only.
 Evaluators must provide their final report on the provided Report Template.
 Evaluators should not send this rating form to DEAC.

-The questions on this Compliance Assessment Form are designed to assist off-site subject specialists in determining whether the institution’s educational offerings meet the intent of select DEAC Accreditation Standards.
+The questions on this Compliance Assessment Form are designed to assist off-site subject specialists in determining whether the institution or institutions’ educational offerings meet the intent of select DEAC Accreditation Standards.
 This rating form is for the evaluator’s use only.
 Evaluators are not limited to the questions on this rating form.
 This rating form is for the evaluator’s use only.

-DEAC evaluators decide whether institutions meet, partially meet, or do not meet accreditation standards.
-For any ratings of “partially meets” or “does not meet”, the evaluator must provide a “required action” that instructs the institution on what it needs to provide in order to demonstrate compliance with the identified standard.
+DEAC evaluators decide whether the institution(s) meet, partially meet, or do not meet accreditation standards.
+For any ratings of “partially meets” or “does not meet”, the evaluator must provide a “required action” that instructs the institution(s) on what it needs to provide in order to demonstrate compliance with the identified standard.

-Evaluators must review the institution and the program under review based only on the accreditation standards.
+Evaluators must review the institution(s) and the program under review based only on the accreditation standards.
 Any recommendations beyond the scope of the accreditation standards should only be provided in the suggestions section.

 Findings guidelines:

-Meets Standard: The institution’s educational offerings demonstrate compliance with the intent of the accreditation standard or core component.
+Meets Standard: The institution’s or institutions’ educational offerings demonstrate compliance with the intent of the accreditation standard or core component.

-Partially Meets Standard: The institution’s educational offerings demonstrate compliance with some, but not all, of the elements contained in the accreditation standard or core component.
+Partially Meets Standard: The institution’s or institutions’ educational offerings demonstrate compliance with some, but not all, of the elements contained in the accreditation standard or core component.

-Does Not Meet Standard: The institution’s educational offerings do not demonstrate compliance with a majority of the elements contained in the accreditation standard or core component.
+Does Not Meet Standard: The institution’s or institutions’ educational offerings do not demonstrate compliance with a majority of the elements contained in the accreditation standard or core component.

 Off-site subject specialists should refer to the DEAC Accreditation Handbook and Guide for Self- Evaluation for any further clarification on institutional requirements.